Summer! A time for lazy days, sand between the toes, running through the sprinklers and... reading poetry.

 Poetry Books for Summer Reading

-Sure, you can print out the classic poems and click on links for modern verse, but there's nothing like holding a good, old-fashioned book in your hand.
+Sure, you can print out the classic poems and read the modern verses, but there's nothing like holding a good, old-fashioned book in your hand.
 Read these delightful summer poems for kids out loud under the shade of a favorite tree.
 Don't forget the ice cream cones.

 (Note: titles are affiliate links that may earn commission.)